 A Special Attraction

 After lunch, Taylor and I dove right into Pearland’s international offerings.
 To say we were shocked at what we saw next is an understatement.
-In the midst of Pearland, out some curvy, country roads, is the Sri Meenakshi, a Hindu temple fashioned after one in India.
+Amid Pearland, out some curvy, country roads, is the Sri Meenakshi, a Hindu temple fashioned after one in India.
 It is the only temple dedicated to the deity Meenakshi (Shiva’s wife) outside of India.

 Watch for the majestic peacocks.

-Stop in Pearland Coffee Roasters for a nice selection of pastries and really good coffee drinks, in a no-frills shop that was welcoming and comfortable.
-The beans are roasted onsite at this coffee shop.
-I can attest to how yummy the caramel latte was.
+Stop in Pearland Coffee Roasters for an excellent pastry selection and really good coffee drinks, in a comfortable, no-frills shop.
+The beans are roasted on-site and I can attest to how yummy the caramel latte was.